isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 <figcaption> Class of 1948 with Ms Mitchell </figcaption>
 </figure>

 <p style="text-align: justify;">Over the years, the school has established a distinctive Christian culture based on an ethos founded on shared beliefs and values.
-This is reflected in the following ways:
+This is reflected in the following ways:<br>
 * The school chaplains are pastors from the Methodist Churches.<br>
 * All members of the Board of Management (BOM) have connections with the Church.<br>
 * Sports houses are named after people from the Methodist Mission.<br>